AndrewLeigh6/TV-Timer/README.md

 Features a React based front-end, an ExpressJS based back-end, and consumes The Movie Database API (https://developers.themoviedb.org/3/getting-started/introduction).

-It can be found hosted at https://tv-timer.herokuapp.com/
+It can be found hosted at https://tv-timer.herokuapp.com/.
+Apparently, free Heroku apps go to sleep after 30 minutes of inactivity, so it might be slow on the initial load.

 To get your own copy working, clone this repository, run npm install, and then npm run server.
 You should find it working on http://localhost:8080/.